 Michael joined Cavalluzzo as an associate in 2018 after articling with the firm.
 He practices primarily in the areas of Labour Law, Human Rights, and Professional Regulation/Discipline.

-Throughout his studies Michael volunteered and he continues to volunteer as a community organizer with the Citizen Empowerment Project—a not-for-profit that creates campaigns and public education initiatives to encourage youth from underrepresented communities to engage with national and community-based legal and policy issues.
+Throughout his studies Michael volunteered as a community organizer with the Citizen Empowerment Project—a not-for-profit that created campaigns and public education initiatives to encourage youth from underrepresented communities to engage with national and community-based legal and policy issues.